wooorm/textom/Readme.md

 **TextOM** provides an object model for natural language in JavaScript.
 No dependencies.
 NodeJS, and the browser.
 Lots of tests (200+), including 400+ assertions.
 100% coverage.

 Note: This project is **not** a parser for natural language, its rather the core that lies underneath such a parser.
 Its like a simplified and modified version of the DOM, without any parsing capabilities.
+For parsing capabilities, see [parse-english](https://github.com/wooorm/parse-english "Parse English")—build on top of this module.

 ## Installation